-Upper management is limited and consists of an Executive Director, Chief Animal Control Officer, Animal Care Intake & Center Managers, Client Services Supervisor, and Director of Donor Development.
+Upper management is limited and consists of an Executive Director, Chief Animal Control Officer, Director of Animal Care, Director of Administration, and Director of Donor Development.

-In 2021, the shelter was supported by 4,740 enthusiastic volunteers, who contributed over 14,921 hours of their time for the animals.
+In 2019, the shelter was supported by 6,341 enthusiastic volunteers, who contributed over 19,716 hours of their time for the animals.
 The officers rotate between all of the cities that AFV serves.
-AFV employs ten (10) animal control officers, three (3) dispatchers, one (1) ACO Support, and four (4) licensing, collection and citation clerks.
+AFV employs ten (10) animal control officers, three (3) dispatchers, one (1) ACO Support, and four (4) licensing and citation clerks.